Postgraduate Scholarship Skills

 What about after uni?

-Although particularly relevant to those looking for a career in the pharmaceutical and biotechnology industries, this course will also equip you for a career in research, teaching and many other professions including cosmetic science, animal health, food science, medical laboratory research, patent law, scientific journalism and health and safety.
+The course can open up career opportunities in research, teaching and many other professions, including cosmetic science, animal health, food science, medical laboratory research, patent law, scientific journalism and health and safety.
+Many of our course alumni secure roles working as research assosiates, in technical roles, or with pharmaceutical companies.

-Research projects may be carried out at other institutions (recently Universities in Bremen or France and the Paterson Institute, UK).
-We also invite visiting lecturers to share their expertise on the subject areas.
+The University is driven by industry collaboration, and we ensure that your learning is enriched by our partners and networks.
+Course modules include industrial site visits and opportunities to engage with research projects carried out at other institutions (recently Universities in Bremen or France and the Paterson Institute, UK).
+We also invite guest lecturers to share their expertise in relevant scientific fields.

 What you need to know